fxsitecompat/www.fxsitecompat.dev/content/docs/2017/url-createobjecturl-stream-has-been-deprecated.md

 ```

 **Update**: The deprecation warning is not displayed on Firefox 54 due to a [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1369698).
 Firefox 55 and later will show it properly.

+**Update 2**: The stream argument support has been [removed with Firefox 61](https://www.fxsitecompat.com/en-CA/docs/2018/url-createobjecturl-no-longer-accepts-mediastream-as-argument/).